mottybar/SeriesAnalyzer/README.md

-The Series Analyzer
+The Series Analyzer<br />
-Build a simple program in Bash Scripting that can display some statistical properties of a positive numbers series.
+Build a simple program in Bash Scripting that can display<br />
+some statistical properties of a positive numbers series.<br />